EifelMaar/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 * final_dataSet : bind of subject_s,  activity_y and dataSet_x

 ## 6. Rename ID to activity name
 Group the activity column of dataSet as "act_group", then rename each levels with 2nd column of activity_levels.
-Finally apply the renamed "act_group" to dataSet's activity column.
-* act_group : factored activity column of dataSet
+* final_dataSet : factored activity name column of dataSet

 ## 7. Output tidy data
 In this part, dataSet is melted to create tidy data.
 Finally output the data as "tidy_data.csv"